Mark your calendar: Upcoming events in the Lynchburg area (copy)

 Jan.
 28

-Friday Night Salsa at Mission House Coffee, 8 to 11 p.m. at 722 Commerce St., Lynchburg.
+Friday Night Salsa at Mission House Coffee, 8 to 11 p.m. at 722 Commerce Street, Lynchburg.
 The cover charge is $10 per person, or $5 with a current student ID.
 Lessons begin at 8 p.m., with social dancing starting at 9 p.m.
 No partner is required.
-The recommended attire is dressy casual, but flip flops are not recommended.
+The recommended attire is dressy casual, but flipflops are not recommended.
 For more information, contact www.lynchburgsalsa.com, or email lynchburgsalsa@gmail.com.

-CVABC Coffee Talk at Mission House Coffee, 8 a.m. at 722 Commerce St. The Central Virginia Business Coalition's networking begins at 8 a.m. and runs until 10 a.m.
-Drop by and mingle, grab some great coffee and make some new connections.
+CVABC Coffee Talk at Mission House Coffee, 8 a.m. at 722 Commerce Street.
+The Central Virginia Business Coalition's networking begins at 8 a.m. and runs until 10 a.m., Drop by and mingle, grab some great coffee, and make some new connections.

 Olaf’s Winter Wonderland, 5 p.m. at FunQuest Family Entertainment Center at 327 Graves Mill Road.
 Come for a Frozen event with hot chocolate, cookies and a snowball fight with Olaf.